Information on How to Identify Abdominal Pain

 - Time of day

 - Before, after, or nowhere near a meal

-- Severity on a scale of 1 to 10 – does your child simply tell you her tummy hurts, but shows no outward signs?
-Or does she double over in pain, holding her stomach and rolling on the floor?
+- Severity on a scale of 1 to 10 – does your child simply tell you their tummy hurts but shows no outward signs?
+Or do they double over in pain, holding their stomach and rolling on the floor?